bwan-nan/libft/README.md

 - Most of the the files and function names are namespaced with an **ft** in front.
 It stands for Fourty Two
 - The project instructions require that we put all the source files in the root directory but for more conveniency, I separate them into sub folders.
-- I update this list almost every now and then with new personal functions.
+- I update this list every now and then with new personal functions.
 If you don't know what a function does, refer to the man or just test it (or ask me).

 My code is not the best, but it passed all the 42 tests successfully.